zaphar/ucg/docsite/site/content/reference/converters.md

   * Nested tuples concatenate the field names to create the field.
   * Nested Lists generate a new `--field listitem` pair for each item in the list.
   * For fields that are just one character in length use a single `-`.
-Use double dashes for fields of longer than one character.
+Use double dashes `--` for fields that are longer than one character.

 ### Example